mmondics/ocpz-pod-autoscaling/README.md

     ```
   </details>

-3. From your command line terminal, set the hostname of your Quarkus application route as the variable `$QUARKUS_HOST`
+1. **From your command line terminal, set the hostname of your Quarkus application route as the variable `$QUARKUS_HOST`.**

   ```text
   QUARKUS_HOST=$(oc get route autoscale-quarkus -o=jsonpath='{.spec.host}')
   ```

-1. Annotate your Quarkus application route to use the round-robin load balancing algorithm.
+1. **Annotate your Quarkus application route to use the round-robin load balancing algorithm.**

   ```text
   oc annotate route autoscale-quarkus haproxy.router.openshift.io/balance=roundrobin